Executive functioning (EF) skills are your "get it done" skills- they help you complete everyday tasks!

 Choose the most important thing (prioritize tasks)

-Attention
+Attention Regulation

-Shift my attention as needed
+Can you shift my attention as needed?

-Focus well during conversations?
+Focus well during conversations

-Concentrate on longer tasks?
+Concentrate on longer tasks

 Metacognition

-The ability to think about your thinking:
+The ability to think about your thinking or functioning:

 Considering what we know (and what we don’t know) about a topic as we learn.
-This can be a critical skill when studying for assessments, completing challenging assignments, and even just comprehending new learning material.

 Self-control

-Being able to “hit the pause button,”
+Being able to “hit the pause button”

-Calm down when emotions run high,
+Calm down when emotions run high

-Think through a situation,
+Think through a situation

-Make a good choice for now and the future.
+Make a good choice for future you.

 Perseverance